explodingcamera/tinywasm/README.md

 ## Why `tinywasm`?

-- **Tiny**: Small by design, without significantly compromising performance or functionality.
+- **Tiny**: Small by design, while still passing the full WebAssembly 3.0 core testsuite.
 - **Portable**: Runs anywhere Rust can target, supports `no_std`, has minimal dependencies, and can itself compile to WebAssembly.
 - **Safe**: Written in safe Rust, with optional `unsafe` limited to the `simd-x86` feature.
 Its sandbox is designed to prevent untrusted Wasm from accessing host memory or escaping the runtime.